Mountains & Rivers

 • The project may create conditions for a diverse cultural life to develop – always in cooperation and consideration with the local conditions concerning the natural environment and the social/cultural structure of the area.

-The farm would be open to develop an international network and exchange in the realms of various artforms, philosophic, ethic and spiritual inquiry, earth restoration and regenerative farming methods.
+The place would be open to develop an international network and exchange in the realms of various artforms, philosophic, ethic and spiritual inquiry, earth restoration and regenerative farming methods.

 I can see a dojo (a space for different practices), a small and eclectic library, a recording studio...